 Ellyzabeth Adler founded Chicago Danztheatre Ensemble in 2001 to bring together artists that wanted to inspire positive change in the world through performance.
-Calling it "performance with a purpose," the ensemble's first project work-shopped an adaption of T.S.
+Calling it "performance with a purpose," the company's first project workshopped an adaption of T.S.
 Eliot's The Wasteland.
-These performance contextualized Eliot's poetry with movement and physical theater; they tackled the concepts of facing fear of emotional rejection, fear of death, regret of what could be, and the peace that comes with a form of enlightenment - and set a precedent for more than two decades of purposeful work.
+This inaugural show tackled the concepts of facing fear of emotional rejection, fear of death, regret of what could be, and the peace that comes with a form of enlightenment - and set a precedent for more than two decades of purposeful work.